Abbey311/Flixster/README.md

 My project demo went well, and I displayed all of the features I had at the time.
 However, I wish I was better prepared because there were still components that were unfinished during the time of my presentation.
 I noticed that my peers made their projects unique and added their own components to make their page original, which I will definitely do in the future.

-### Open-source libraries used

-- Add any links to open-source libraries used in your project.

-### Shout out

-Give a shout out to somebody from your cohort that especially helped you during your project.
-This can be a fellow peer, instructor, TA, mentor, etc.